blaylockbk/Herbie/docs/blog/posts/second.rst

     :category: Category One
     :author: Brian Blaylock

 Hello, there.
-This is my first post using ablog in sphinx.
+This is my second post using ablog in sphinx.

-We'll see if how it works.
+It's OK so far.